 Alexander Lara has been a Wilmington native his whole life.
 He attended Saints Peter and Paul school from 1st through 8th grade and went on to attend Bishop Montgomery in Torrance.
 In 2007 he began attending CSU Dominguez Hills following his father’s footsteps in graduating with a degree in Social Studies/History.
 He worked as a substitute teacher in local schools before returning to SPPS as teacher in 2013.
 Outside of the classroom, Alexander’s interests include competing in Brazilian Jiu jitsu and judo, coaching sports such as wrestling and cross country, creating 3-D models, and photography.

-English Language Arts- 6th, 7th and 8th Grades
+Math and Science Teacher- 6th, 7th and 8th Grades

 PE Teacher and Coach